eCircuit Center

 .NOISE V(4) V1 5

-1. Calculate the power spectral density from every resistor to the output node V(4).
-This
+1. Calculate the power spectral density S from EACH resistor to output node V(4).
+This is performed at every 5th frequency point specified in the AC analysis.

 CIRCUIT INSIGHT Simulate the SPICE file RES_NOISE.CIR.
 To recap, this circuit implements a simple resistor divider (Gain = 1/2) followed by an amplifier (Gain = 1) with a low-pass filter (fc = 1MHz).